EavesdropCloud/eavesdrop-backup/README.md

 # Eavesdrop Cloud

-Eavesdrop is a web application developed with DJs in mind - store your music files and access them from anywhere.* \
+Eavesdrop is a web application developed with DJs in mind - store your music files and access them from anywhere. \
 There are four containers which will be deployed upon build - frontend, backend, database, and MongoDB. \
 The frontend is developed using React and Next.js in Typescript.
 Users can upload their files, view them, and download them. \
 The backend is developed using Express.
 It handles the files, REST API calls, and allows for CRUD operations.  \
 The database container uses MongoDB to store and manage the user's files. \
 The Mongo Express container allows administrative access to the database server on http://localhost:8081/.

-**cloud based storage not implemented yet*

 ## Getting started